pkpio/short-cv/README.md

 # short-cv
-Short version of my cv

-Feel free to checkout the [extended version](https://github.com/pkpio/long-cv) as well.
+Short version of my cv.
+Feel free to checkout the [extended version](https://github.com/pkpio/full-cv) as well.